 The domain generalization results from this preliminary experiment can be found in \autoref{tab:SK16}.

-The first observation is that the introduction of sensor shift in the training set (SK+SK16) improves domain generalization results, specifically toward lower resolution datasets (SK+SK16$\rightarrow$PL3D) even if the resolution did not appear in the training sensors.
-Nonetheless, a slight decrease in the high resolution sensor is observed (SK+SK16$\rightarrow$SK and SK+SK16$\rightarrow$PFF).
+The first observation is that introducing sensor shift in the training set (SK+SK16) improves domain generalization results, specifically toward lower resolution datasets (SK+SK16$\rightarrow$PL3D) even if the resolution did not appear in the training sensors.
+Nonetheless, a slight decrease in the high-resolution sensor is observed (SK+SK16$\rightarrow$SK and SK+SK16$\rightarrow$PFF).

-When increasing the amount of sensor shifts in the training set (SK+SK16+SK32), every case improved.
-The improvement is especially large for datasets sharing sensor topology with the newly introduced training sets (PL3D) but was also seen in unrelated evaluation sets (SK, SP).
+When the number of sensor shifts in the training set (SK+SK16+SK32) is increased, every case improves.
+The improvement is especially significant for datasets (PL3D) sharing sensor topology with the newly introduced training sets, but it is also seen in unrelated evaluation sets (SK, SP).

 Overall, introducing sensor diversity improves domain generalization performance, even for unseen sensors.
 This preliminary experiment predicts good generalization capabilities for multi-source approaches.